fbieberly/ORBCOMM-receiver/README.md

 ## Getting started

 #### Offline recording and decoding
-1. First run the _update_orbcomm_tle.py_ script to get the latest two-line elements for the orbcomm satellites.
+1. First run the _update_orbcomm_tle.py_ script to get the latest two-line elements for the ORBCOMM satellites.
 2. Update latitude and longitude of your receiver in _CONFIG.py_
 3. Record IQ data by running _record_orbcomm.py_
 4. Run _file_decoder.py_ to decode a single recording file (defaults to the first file in the /data folder)